 After months of sharp declines, Airbnb recently shows a rising Relative Strength Rating of 74 on a scale of 1 to 99.
 This means ABNB has now outperformed 74% of all companies in the IBD database.
 Good, but not great.
 Yet, that’s up sharply from a 25 RS Rating on Aug.
 23.

 The RS Rating covers 12-month relative price performance.
-In general, you want to home in on companies that show an RS Rating of 85 or higher.
+Yet Airbnb has traded for only nine months since its December IPO.
+Nevertheless, you generally want to home in on companies that show an RS Rating of 85 or higher.
 Why?
-That way you’re selecting stocks already showing strength and ranking in the top 15% in terms of stock price strength.
+That way you’re selecting stocks already showing strength ahead of a potential breakout to new highs and a profitable price run.

 When it comes to picking high-flying growth stocks, those with superior price strength tend to make new highs, then keep going higher.

 Also, the RS Rating places emphasis on the past three months of action.
 Since the start of Q2, ABNB stock in fact has fallen sharply.
 So that underwhelming performance also hurts its relative strength score.

 Keep an eye on the Accumulation/Distribution Rating, too.
 Right now, Airbnb gets a positive B grade on a scale of A to E. This proprietary IBD rating measures the amount of heavy institutional buying vs. selling over the past three months.
 A grade of C+ or higher denotes net institutional buying over the past 13 weeks; C- or lower points to net selling.

 If you want a stock that is eagerly getting scooped by mutual funds, banks, college endowments and the like, prefer those with an A or B grade before you buy.